Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Troubleshooting.md

 1. Confirm the pipeline and source are enabled.
 2. Check that the trigger matches the source: folder watch for Folder, webhook for Webhook, or a schedule for a polled source.
 3. For Editor input, upload or export a file according to **Runs on**.
-It does not run as a background server watcher.
 4. Check the source's processing history. **Keep it** and **Delete the file** do not continually rerun an unchanged version.
 5. Inspect **Review** and server logs for the actual failure.

 Schedules are checked periodically, and folder watches have a catch-up sweep.
-Forcing repeated sweeps before investigating can create duplicate work in Snapshot mode.
+Snapshot mode processes unchanged files on each run.

 ## Save or Create is disabled